 Racing Victoria will not collect sensitive information unless the individual has consented to the collection of that information or the collection is required or authorised by law.
 Examples of when sensitive information may be collected by Racing Victoria may include the following:

-- medical information and/or criminal record where an individual is applying for a license under the Rules of Racing;
+- medical information and/or criminal record where an individual is applying for a license under the Rules or the Racing Act 1958 (Vic);

 - identification documentation such as an individual’s passport where they are applying for an international licence under the Rules, or if required pursuant to Australian biosecurity laws in regard to the operation of the Werribee International Horse Centre or other quarantine centre; or

 - where reasonably necessary for Racing Victoria to protect the health and safety of its employees, licensed participants and/or the Victorian thoroughbred horse racing industry.